nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Delete note from event: `delete note`

+:exclamation You will not be able to undo the deletion

 Delete notes for events that are both normal and recurring, or for students in the classes this TA is in charge of.

 Format: `deletNote [EVENT_TYPE] [EVENT_NAME or EVENT_INDEX] [NOTE_INDEX]`